grenas405/genesis-trace/examples/README.md

-# Console Styler Examples
+# GenesisTrace Examples

-This directory contains comprehensive examples demonstrating various features and use cases of the Console Styler library.
+This directory contains comprehensive examples demonstrating various features and use cases of the GenesisTrace library.

 ## Quick Start Examples